8uddishh/Highland-Rx/highland-rx-examples/operators/mapTo.md

 # mapTo
 ### signature: mapTo(value: any): Observable
-Map emissions to constant value.
+> Emits the given constant value on the output Observable every time the source Observable emits a value.

 # Examples
 ## Example 1: Map every emission to string